 - The grantor’s payment of the trust’s income-tax liability reduces the size of the grantor’s estate, which in turn reduces the grantor’s exposure to federal estate taxes at death.

-Learn more about this topic by registering for our upcoming webinar, Fiduciary Income Tax Considerations in Drafting Trusts on June 17, 2021.
+Learn more about this topic by watching our on-demand webinar, Fiduciary Income Tax Considerations in Drafting Trusts.

 Q. What are some disadvantages of a grantor trust?